 Before focusing on Federal policy, Jared worked in education.
 As a member of the Chancellor of the D.C.
 Public Schools staff, he partnered with families, teachers, and administrators to mediate and resolve problems.
 He frequently collaborated with community organizations and other government agencies to improve services for students.

 Jared began his career teaching social studies at Northwestern High School in Baltimore City.
 While teaching, he helped re-start and coach the school’s award-winning debate team.
-During his time teaching, he learned first-hand how ill-conceived policies at the city, state, and federal level could adversely impact his students and their communities.
+As a teacher, he saw first-hand how ill-conceived policies at the city, state, and federal level could adversely impact his students and their communities.

 Jared graduated from the University of Pittsburgh and received his Master of Arts in Teaching degree from Johns Hopkins University.
 He grew-up outside of Philadelphia, in Montgomery County, Pennsylvania.

-Jared, his wife Emily, and their dog Jeeves are proud residents of Rock Creek Forest.
+Jared, his wife Emily, and their rescue dog Jeeves are proud residents of Rock Creek Forest.